tariqdaouda/Mariana/README.rst

 Mariana networks are graphs of independent layers and that allows for the craziest deepest architectures you can think of, and a very light and clear interface.
 There's no need for an MLP or a Perceptron or an Auto-Encoder class, because if you know what these things are, you can turn one into the other in a few seconds.

-Mariana is also completely agnostic regarding your datasets of the way you load your hyper-parameters.
+Mariana is also completely agnostic regarding your datasets or the way you load your hyper-parameters.
 It's business is models and that's it.

 So in short: